 Previous home damage doesn't impact someone's ability to file a claim post-Harvey.
 And just to be safe, both state and federal officials encourage anyone who sustained home damages during Hurricane Harvey to apply for aid.

 As recovery efforts in southeast Texas continue after Hurricane Harvey, Lt.
 Gov. Dan Patrick on Thursday released a list of Harvey-related topics for Texas Senate committees to look into ahead of the next legislative session.

-During Tropical Storm Harvey, the U.S. Army Corps of Engineers released a torrent from Houston's two reservoirs, knowing it would flood properties downstream.
+During Tropical Storm Harvey, the federal agency released a torrent from Houston's two reservoirs, knowing it would flood properties downstream.
 Now, flooded property owners on both sides of the reservoirs are demanding compensation.
-Lawyers and legal experts are mixed in their forecasts of how the cases might play out.

 A university professor who studies natural hazards launched a flooding risk assessment tool for homes in Harris and Galveston counties.
 But after Hurricane Harvey, flooding risks are even harder to determine.